InerziaSoft/ISSoundAdditions/README.md

 Returns the AudioDeviceID of the currently selected output device.

 `+ (float)systemVolume;`
-Returns a float representing the current system volume.
+Returns a float representing the current system volume (Range: 0.0 - 1.0).

 `+ (void)setSystemVolume:(float)inVolume;`
-Sets the system volume of the currently selected output device to *inVolume*.
+Sets the system volume of the currently selected output device to *inVolume*  (Range: 0.0 - 1.0).

 `+ (void)increaseSystemVolumeBy:(float)amount;`
 Increases the system volume by *amount*.